tim-rohrer/move-to-gnucash/README.md

 | - Total Loan|-10650|
 |Total Liabilities|-11623|

-_MoveToGnuCash_ function `opening_book` retrieves the date (balances as of close of business) from the first line.
+_Move2GnuCash_ function `opening_book` retrieves the date (balances as of close of business) from the first line.
 The second line, because it has no associated figure in the second column, will be created as a [placeholder account](https://www.gnucash.org/docs/v4/C/gnucash-help/acct-create.html#accts-placeholder) and will be the parent of the next account created, and so on, until the accounts containing transactions are created (the hyphens will be removed).

 The above list of balances will result in an initial [Chart of Accounts](https://www.gnucash.org/docs/v4/C/gnucash-help/chart-create.html) shown here in this figure.